fredhli/auto_coverletter_generator/README.md

 3. Submit a pull request

 ## License
-This project is licensed under the MIT License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Support
 For questions or issues, please open a GitHub issue, or contact me directly at fredhli@outlook.com

-## Note
+## Notes
+- This project is a great opportunity to streamline your job application process and save valuable time.
+- Don't hesitate to experiment with different CV versions and see which one works best for different job applications.
-- Ensure all API keys are valid and have sufficient credits
+- Remember to keep your API keys secure and never share them publicly.
-- Keep your CV files up to date
-- Regular internet connection required for API calls
-- Know your strength and happy job hunting!
+- Regularly update your CVs and cover letters to reflect your latest skills and experiences.
+- If you encounter any issues, the community is here to help.
+Feel free to reach out!

+Happy job hunting and best of luck!